Criticism of multiculturalism: United States

-The U.S. Congress passed the Emergency Quota Act in 1921, followed by the Immigration Act of 1924.
-The Immigration Act of 1924 was aimed at further restricting the Southern and Eastern Europeans, especially Italians and Slavs, who had begun to enter the country in large numbers beginning in the 1890s.
+The US Congress passed the Emergency Quota Act in 1921, followed by the Immigration Act of 1924.
+The Immigration Act of 1924 was aimed at further restricting Southern and Eastern Europeans, especially Italians and Slavs, who had begun to enter the country in large numbers starting in the 1890s.

-In the 1980s and 1990s many criticisms were expressed, from both the left and right.
-Criticisms come from a wide variety of perspectives, but predominantly from the perspective of liberal individualism, from American conservatives concerned about shared traditional values, and from a national unity perspective.
+Many criticisms were expressed in the 1980s and 1990s, from both the left and right.
+Criticisms come from a wide variety of perspectives, but predominantly from the standpoint of liberal individualism, from American conservatives concerned about shared traditional values, and from a national unity perspective.

 A prominent criticism in the US, later echoed in Europe, Canada and Australia, was that multiculturalism undermined national unity, hindered social integration and cultural assimilation, and led to the fragmentation of society into several ethnic factions (Balkanization).

 In 1991, Arthur M. Schlesinger, Jr., a former advisor to the Kennedy and other US administrations and Pulitzer Prize winner, published a book critical of multiculturalism with the title The Disuniting of America: Reflections on a Multicultural Society.

 In his 1991 work, Illiberal Education, Dinesh D'Souza argues that the entrenchment of multiculturalism in American universities undermined the universalist values that liberal education once attempted to foster.
 In particular, he was disturbed by the growth of ethnic studies programs (e.g., black studies).

 The late Samuel P. Huntington, political scientist and author, known for his Clash of Civilizations theory, described multiculturalism as "basically an anti-Western ideology."
 According to Huntington, multiculturalism had "attacked the identification of the United States with Western civilization, denied the existence of a common American culture, and promoted racial, ethnic, and other subnational cultural identities and groupings."
 Huntington outlined the risks he associated with multiculturalism in his 2004 book Who Are We?
 The Challenges to America's National Identity.

+New Zealand

+A 2025 study argues that multiculturalism as an ideology has a "critical blind spot" by having largely overlooked Indigenous Peoples, despite intercultural contact occurring on their lands.
+From this perspective, a primary risk of multiculturalism is that it could undermine indigeneity by "positioning them as just another ethnic minority".
+Instead of a model that treats all cultures as equal, the Māori perspective holds that a successful multicultural society must be grounded in the foundational bicultural partnership established by Te Tiriti o Waitangi (the Treaty of Waitangi).
+Therefore, support for multicultural policies from this Indigenous group is often conditional on them not overriding the bicultural partnership and Indigenous priorities established by the Treaty.